 Coronavirus vaccine - your questions answered

-A daily report on vaccine deployment is now available.
+A daily report on vaccine deployment is available here.

-Whilst the vaccine is a key tool in the fight against coronavirus, it is still vital that every single one of us continues to follow the hands, face, space guidelines.
+Whilst the vaccine is a key tool in the fight against coronavirus, it is still vital that every single one of us continues to follow the hands, face, space fresh air, guidelines.

 Q. When will I get a vaccine?

 The vaccination rollout is the biggest mass vaccination campaign in NHs history and everyone will be vaccinated according to a priority list drawn up by the Joint Committee on Vaccination and Immunisation (JVCI).
-The priority list takes account of the fact that people over 75 have a significantly greater risk of dying when infected with COVID than those who are younger.
-Please don't call your GP for information about your appointment - they will contact you.
+The list takes account of the fact that people over 75 have a much greater risk of dying when they get COVID than those who are younger.

-- Group 2.
-Over 80 years - 3.4 million / frontline health and social care workers - 1.6 million
+- Group 2 - all those 80 years of age and over and frontline health and social care workers

 Q. Why do I have to wait for the vaccine and how will I know when my appointment is?

 When it’s your turn to receive your vaccination, you will receive an invitation.
 This may be via the phone, or through a letter either from your GP or the national booking system. if you are 45 or over (or in groups 1-9) you can book at a national booking centre.
 The vaccinations may not take place at your GP practice, but at a local vaccination service (led by GPs, practice nurses and community pharmacists) who are responsible for delivering the vaccine to people in your community.

 Q. I have had a letter from a national centre but I can't get to it - what do I do?

 You can ignore the letter and choose to wait until your local GP service invites you for your vaccine.